heig-vd-amt2018/wp1/README.md

 Follow the steps to deploy the application locally:

 1. Clone the repository: `git clone git@github.com:heig-vd-amt2018/wp1.git amt-wp1`.
-2. Move to the cloned directory: `mv amt-wp1/`.
+2. Move to the cloned directory: `cd amt-wp1/`.
 3. Compile the project: `mvn clean install`.
 4. Move the compiled `.war` to the `payara` directory: `cp target/WP1-1.0-SNAPSHOT.war images/payara/`.
 5. Move the file `.env_example` to `.env` and edit the file with the right elements.